pnuu/halostack/doc/source/usage.rst

 The radius can be given as a parameter::

   gradient:50

+Gradient removal benefits from using multiple processors, see ``-p`` command-line parameter.

 Also other methods for gradient removal are implemented, but they are not currently exposed via the command-line client.